How to Apply for a Building Permit

-- Application submission: Whether submitting your application in person or by email, all forms and required documentation are to be submitted to ensure timely review of your permit applications.
+- Application submission: When submitting your application, all forms and required documentation are to be submitted to ensure timely review of your permit applications.
 Refer to the relevant checklist to assist in completing your application.

 - All forms must be filled out in their entirety, including signatures where applicable.
 All contact information (names, phone numbers, and email addresses) for all owners, contractors and applicants must be provided.

-- When submitting applications in person, we accept and encourage plans and documents to be submitted in electronic format (e.g. on a USB).
+- When submitting applications in person, plans and documents must be submitted in electronic format, such as a flash drive or memory stick.

-- Evaluation of application: Within one to two business days, the application will undergo an administrative review and processing.
+- Evaluation of application: Within three to four business days, the application will undergo an administrative review and processing.
 The application is not considered complete until all required information and documents have been submitted.